 Skip to main content

-Wrongful Death Attorney Tampa, FL
+Tampa Wrongful Death Attorney

 Free Consultation

 The Wrongful Death Act is found in Florida Statutes 768.16-768.26.
 Generally, it provides that a claim will be brought by a personal representative who seeks a recovery on behalf of the spouse, children, and parents of the deceased.
 Under certain circumstances, other “blood” relatives may also have a claim.
+The decedent’s estate can also recover damages, including funeral expenses paid by the estate and loss of earnings.

 The statute of limitations for a Florida wrongful death action is two years from the date of death.
 Generally, if you fail to file a lawsuit by the deadline, your claim will be forever barred.
 However, as you might expect, there are exceptions to this rule.
 It is critical that you contact an attorney immediately to discuss the applicable deadlines and make sure you claim is properly preserved.